Subjective Probability Estimate the probability that the next tim... | Channels for Pearson+

 Subjective Probability

-Subjective probability is an individual's personal judgment or estimate of the likelihood of an event occurring, based on their own experiences, beliefs, and information.
-Unlike objective probability, which is based on statistical data, subjective probability can vary significantly from person to person.
-For example, someone who frequently hears about plane crashes may estimate a higher probability of seeing such a story on the news.
+Subjective probability refers to the individual's personal judgment or belief about the likelihood of an event occurring, rather than relying on objective data or statistical analysis.
+It is influenced by personal experiences, intuition, and biases, making it inherently variable among different people.
+For example, someone who frequently uses escalators may estimate a higher probability of them being operational based on their past experiences.

 Recommended video: